fumofumoenjoyer/White-album-2-linux/README.md

 # White-album-2-linux

+I copy-pasted this from a reddit comment in r/visualnovels for safekeeping, i dont remember the post so if someone knows let me know so i can give credit, dropbox files are also hosted in this repo if the dropbox link goes down.

 UPDATED: I managed to get it working fully with video and everything.
 Took me a while, but for the best results, use Lutris but there's a specific Wine version you need to use.